Aliases for GNG11 Gene

 GeneCards Summary for GNG11 Gene

-GNG11 (Guanine Nucleotide Binding Protein (G Protein), Gamma 11) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include signal transducer activity and GTPase activity.
+GNG11 (G Protein Subunit Gamma 11) is a Protein Coding gene.
+Diseases associated with GNG11 include Splenic Marginal Zone Lymphoma.
+Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include GTPase activity and obsolete signal transducer activity.
 An important paralog of this gene is GNGT1.